sneha1012/sneha1012/README.md

 ### Hi there 👋

-I am a machine learning Enthusiast and a MERN stack developer.
+I am a ### Machine learning Enthusiast and a ### MERN stack developer.

 Currently in pre-final year of my bachelors in Computer Science and Engineering

 <!--
 **sneha1012/sneha1012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.